 Typically your body will have begun to stop the bleeding as soon as your surgeon has completed your surgery.
 This means that the veins carrying your blood will close off, and your blood will coagulate (condense to seal the bleeding off) in order to reduce the amount of blood loss in your body.
 Your body knows to do this automatically because blood is so vital to the healing process.
-Blood is basically the vehicle for oxygen, nutrients, white blood cells and anti-bodies that travel directly to the injury in your shoulder - where these things are needed most.
+Blood is basically the vehicle for oxygen and nutrients that travel directly to the injury in your shoulder - where these things are needed most.

 Rehabilitation after your surgery will first focus on protecting your shoulder from further damage and initiating simple movement.
 The level of protection needed for your shoulder will depend on the type of surgery you've had.
 Soon after surgery your shoulder will become tender, swollen, red and hot to the touch.
 These are all symptoms of inflammation.